In-patient luxury rehab center in Thailand

 What are the treatments for psychotic disorder?

-• Medications: the first-line treatment for symptoms of psychotic disorder.
+• Medications: Medications are the first-line treatment for symptoms of psychotic disorder.
 Doctors usually prescribe antipsychotic medications that work by blocking serotonin or dopamine receptors in the brain.
 That way, they prevent or reduce delusions and hallucinations.
-It’s useful to mention that antipsychotics aren’t suitable for patients with a substance-induced psychotic disorder.
+It’s useful to mention that antipsychotics aren’t suitable for patients with substance-induced psychotic disorder.
 In that case, medications depend on the specific substance that a patient uses.
-The healthcare provider may also prescribe other medications, such as antidepressants, to help patients manage their symptoms.
-It can take a few weeks for antipsychotics to work.
+The healthcare provider prescribes other medications, such as antidepressants, to help patients manage their symptoms.
+It usually takes a few weeks for antipsychotics to work.
 According to a paper from the Current Opinion in Psychiatry, patients usually need to take antipsychotic medications for one to two years, but the doctor is the one who decides the treatment length and dosage of the medications.

 Do psychotic disorders have a cure?

-No, psychotic disorders do not have a cure but they can be managed.
+No, psychotic disorders do not have a cure, but their symptoms are manageable.
 A good example is schizophrenia, a lifelong condition.
 Psychosis itself isn’t curable, but it is manageable.
 That happens because medications do not tackle the underlying cause; they act on the symptoms.
-Patients can adhere to the treatment in order to prevent or reduce the frequency of future episodes.
-However, people can fully recover from some psychotic disorders, such as brief psychotic disorders.
-Another example is a schizophreniform disorder, where patients recover within six months.
-People can also treat substance-induced psychosis.

 What is the difference between psychotic disorder and schizophrenia?